Lynching of Allen Brooks: Aftermath

 Amon G. Carter, of the Fort Worth Star-Telegram, had written a special edition covering the lynching by 12:30 that same day.
-Two paperboys traveled with Carter to Dallas to sell it, selling all of the one thousand copies they had brought in thirty minutes.
+Two paperboys traveled with Carter to Dallas, selling all of the one thousand copies they had brought in thirty minutes.
 They had sold a further four thousand copies by the day's end, and one thousand more in nearby Sherman and Denison.

 Elks Arch was taken down within a year of the lynching.
-In 2018 the Dallas City Council approved efforts to create a memorial.
-The nonprofit Remembering Black Dallas initially requested that the Dallas city government apply for a historical marker funded by the Equal Justice Initiative in December 2018, but November the following year applied for funding independently of the city.
+In 2018, the Dallas City Council approved efforts to create a memorial.
+The nonprofit Remembering Black Dallas initially requested that the Dallas city government apply for a historical marker funded by the Equal Justice Initiative in December 2018, but in November of the following year applied for funding independently of the city.
 Remembering Black Dallas created a subsidiary group, the Dallas County Justice Initiative, to manage the project.
 The site of Brooks' lynching was unmarked for 111 years until the Dallas County Justice Initiative placed a marker in 2021, which was described as Dallas County's first such marker.
-Remembering Black Dallas also planned activities and programs for local high school students, with scholarships that supports students writing on the history of racist violence and the Civil Rights movement in Dallas.
+Remembering Black Dallas also planned activities and programs for local high school students, with scholarships that support students writing on the history of racist violence and the Civil Rights movement in Dallas.
 Financial support for the scholarships was provided by the Equal Justice Initiative.
+In July 2023 a second historical marker was placed at the Dallas County Courthouse, where Brooks was held before being lynched.